Name It to Tame It Worksheet

 Dr. Siegel's approach also introduces concepts like the "upstairs brain" (responsible for logical thinking and planning) and the "downstairs brain" (responsible for basic emotions and instincts).
 He uses the metaphor of a "flipped lid" to describe when emotions overwhelm rational thought when the upstairs brain and the downstairs brain are not working together.
 He also talks about integrating the left brain (logical) and right brain (emotional) for balanced emotional regulation.

-Why should you label or name a stressor?
+Why label or name a stressor?

 Labeling a stressor or emotion helps in several ways: